akingry/PHash-Pi-OTP-Toolkit/README.md

 ## Overview

-`PHash-Pi-OTP-Toolkit` is a self-contained HTML/JavaScript application that implements a symmetric encryption scheme reminiscent of a one-time pad.
-It uniquely generates a keystream by combining three user-influenced factors:
+`PHash-Pi-OTP-Toolkit` is a self-contained HTML/JavaScript application that implements a symmetric one-time padencryption scheme.
+It generates a keystream by combining three user-influenced factors:

-1. A **perceptual hash (pHash)** derived from a user-uploaded image.
+1. A **perceptual hash (pHash)** derived from a user-uploaded image (can be resized or compressed within reason when decoding).
 2. A **secret passphrase** provided by the user.
-3. A deterministic selection of digits from an **embedded sequence of the mathematical constant Pi**.
+3. A deterministic selection of digits from an **embedded sequence of the constant Pi**.

 The tool allows for both encryption of plaintext (UTF-8) to Base64 ciphertext and decryption of Base64 ciphertext back to plaintext.
 It operates entirely on the client-side, requiring no backend or external libraries beyond what's embedded in the single HTML file.

-This project is primarily an exploration of cryptographic principles and unconventional key derivation methods.
-While it aims for a high degree of pseudo-randomness in its pad generation, it should be understood in the context of experimental cryptography rather than a replacement for standardized, audited encryption algorithms for highly sensitive data.

 ## Core Concepts

 * **One-Time Pad (OTP) Principle:** The core encryption mechanism is a byte-wise XOR operation between the plaintext/ciphertext and a generated pad.
 If the pad were truly random and used only once, this would offer perfect secrecy.
-This tool *simulates* this by generating a pad that is highly dependent on unique inputs.
+This tool approximates this by generating a pad that is highly dependent on unique inputs.

-* **Perceptual Hashing (pHash):** Instead of a cryptographic hash of the image file itself (which would change with metadata modifications), a perceptual hash (specifically, an "average hash") is computed.
+* **Perceptual Hashing (pHash):** Instead of a cryptographic hash of the image file itself (which would change with metadata modifications), a perceptual hash is computed.
 This hash represents the visual features of the image, meaning visually similar images will produce similar (but not necessarily identical) hashes.
 The pHash provides a source of initial entropy derived from the image content.
+This provides the advantage that the image can go through filters of social media, be resized, or compressed and still work when decoding.
+Cropping, however, can destroy the ability to decode.

-* **Pi as a Pseudo-Random Source:** The digits of Pi are often considered a good source of pseudo-random digits.
+* **Pi as a Pseudo-Random Source:** The digits of Pi are a reasonable source of pseudo-random digits.
 This tool embeds the first 30,000 digits of Pi (after the decimal) and uses a derived offset to select a segment of these digits for pad generation.
+But you could use any set of numbers or mathematical constants.

 * **Key Derivation Function (KDF) - Custom:** The process of combining the pHash and passphrase to determine the starting offset in the Pi digits acts as a custom Key Derivation Function.